 We are on a scientific mission in Hydrographers' Canyon.
 The Chief Scientist's proposal is to sample the sediment type, infauna, and water in the axis of Hydrographers' Canyon.
 The purpose of this is to study species and habitat diversity in the area.
 To accomplish this, the Principal Investigators, with the assistance of their Technicians, will be taking core and water samples.
 The water depth is greater than 2,000 meters, the topography is rugged, and we wish to sample microhabitats; including mounds, burrows, and wave features.
 As such, your core samples will be taken from an occupied submersible.

+Dive Schedule

-Dive Schedule To be completed by the Chief Scientist Team/PI Name Date and Time Grid Location
+Team/PI Name Date and Time Grid Location ream/F1 Name Date and Time Ond Location